oslabs-beta/qevlar/README.md

 ```

 3. To generate `qevlarConfig.json` automatically, select `0` in your CLI and submit your API's URL when prompted.
 This will introspect your Graph QL API, aquiring field names, then automatically update `qevlarConfig.json`.
 4. After, select the test you want to run.
-Results will be displayed in your CLI.
+Results will be displayed in your CLI!

 ## Contributing